Phayahong Ayothayafightgym: Muay Thai

 Phayahong started training in Muay Thai at the age of 9 years old in order to help her family.
 She had her first fights for the Sor.Sutthichai camp in the Buriram province and gained her first regional title at the age of 13.

 On February 25, 2018 Phayahong faced COMACHI at KODO 3 for the interim WPMF World Pinweight title.
 She won the fight by unanimous decision.
 They rematched on February 24, 2019 at KODO 4 in Japan for the undisputed WPMF World Pinweight title.
 Phayahong won the fight by unanimous decision.

 On March 28, 2021 Phayahong faced Faachiangrai Sor.Saenchai in Nakhon Ratchasima for the Thailand 102 lbs belt.
 She won the fight by decision to capture the title.

 Phayahong faced Lookmee P.K.Viengchan at Legends Fighting Championships on September 3, 2022.
 She won the fight by a second-round technical knockout.
 Phayahong made her next appearance with Legends Fight Championship on November 20, 2022, as she was booked to face Margaret Wanek.
 She won the fight by decision.

+In 2024, as a fighter from Banchamek Gym, she participated twice in the Japanese edition of 'RWS.'
+In her first match, she lost to Japanese fighter Saya Ito, but she won her second match by unanimous decision against another Japanese fighter, Kana.

+In her next fight, Phayahong won by knockout against Nongparnfah at the famous Rajadamnern Stadium during the 'All Star Fight' event.

+On October 19, 2024, Payahong defeats Saya Ito by unanimous decision, becoming the first-ever Rajadamnern Stadium Female Minimumweight Champion.

+On December 28, 2024, Phayahong Banchamek successfully defends the Rajadamnern Stadium Female Minimumweight Championship by defeating Thailand’s Kaosuay Por.Kobkua via unanimous decision at the RWS promotion event.